dialpad/dialtone/apps/dialtone-documentation/docs/components/dropdown.md

 The dropdown component provides accessibility controls when using with List item component.

-The dropdown has 2 major pieces that are provided as required named slots: the anchor and the list.
+The dropdown has two major pieces that are provided as required named slots: the anchor and the list.

 The **anchor** slot contains the element that controls the dropdown's visibility.